 When his brother dies stepping out in front of a car, Detective Jack Laidlaw is determined to find out what really happened.
 With corrosive wit, Laidlaw relates an emotional quest through Glasgow’s underworld, and into the past.
-He discovers as much about himself as the loved brother he has lost, in a search which leads to a shattering climax.
+He discovers as much about himself as the loved brother he has lost in a search that leads to a shattering climax.

 “The Laidlaw books are not just great crime novels, they are important ones”

 “Starts on the streets and ends up in the soul”

 “Fastest, first and best, Laidlaw is the melancholy heir to Marlowe.
 Reads like a breathless scalpel cut through the bloody heart of a city”

 “Told superlatively well.
 Laidlaw has … become even more heroically moving”